1 Progenitor, Lapithes (or Lapithus)

 Eurytus, who migrated to Euboea, is believed to have founded Melaneis and then migrated northeast and founded Oechalia.

 Lapiths then expanded their power in Thessaly near the Peneius River and drove the Aenianians from the Dotium plain.
-They also drove out the Perrhaebians from Gyrton and Larissa, and oppressed Histiaeotis, formerly called Doris, where the Dorians had lived for a long time.
+Moreover, the Lapiths drove out the Perrhaebians who had settled in Gyrton and Larissa.
+Lapiths also pressed upon Histiaeotis, where the Dorians had long resided and which was formerly called Doris.
 Heracles then assisted the Dorians in a battle with the Lapiths.
 [146]

 6.3.1.1 Iphitus, son of Eurytus